suhelkathi/corsweep/README.md

 <p align="center">
   Built by <a href="https://github.com/suhelkathi">@suhelkathi</a> ·
-  if this saved you time, smash that ⭐ — it's free and it feeds my ego
+  if this saved you time, smash that ⭐
 </p>